NakhlehLab/MaCroDNA/README.md

 The output `cell2clone` is also a dataframe.
 The index ids are the RNA cell ids.
 It has two columns.
 One is "predict_cell", which is the corresponding DNA cell for that RNA cell.
-The other column is "predict_clone", which is the predict clone id for that RNA cell.
+The other column is "predict_clone", which is the predicted clone id for that RNA cell.

 ### Contacts
 If you have any questions, please contact us via edrisi@rice.edu or xiru.huang@rice.edu